jfecher/ante-website/content/blog/effects_ownership_and_borrowing.md

 some way to determine if `resume` should be a `Fn`, `FnMut`, or `FnOnce` since we cannot know this within the handler itself.

-One possibility is to require this in the definition of `Fork` itself:
+One possibility is to require this in the definition of `Fork`:

 ```ante
 effect Fork with